giordi91/babycpp/README.md

 ```c++
 int x = 20;
 ```
-The following will boil down to a VariableAST node, with a value pointing to the right-hand side, which is a NumberAST node or can be an expression, the datatype is known at parse time and gets set accordingly.
+The above will boil down to a VariableAST node, with a value pointing to the right-hand side, which is a NumberAST node or can be an expression, the datatype is known at parse time and gets set accordingly.
 Type is also known for NumberAST nodes and function arguments.

-The code generation starts from the top and works its way down recursively, arriving at the leaves starts generating code and working its way up.
+The code generation starts from the top and works its way down recursively, arrived at the leaves it starts generating code and working its way up.
 In this case, the algorithm will go all the way down to the + binary node.
 It will call the code generation for both left and right-hand side.
 The right-hand side is simple, the type is known.
 The left-hand side has no known type and needs to look it up.
 If the variable is defined in the context, either from the previous definition or function argument, it will extract the type and set the AST node type to the corresponding one.